Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Robust Recommendation under Attack

-\paragraph{Dynamic label adjustment} We use another technique to more accurately estimate $q(l_u| x_u)$.
-We observed in our experiments that as the training continues, the posterior probabilities learned by neural network will eventually approach to the priors, probably due to the over-fitting of neural networks.
+We use another technique to estimate $q(l_u| z_u)$ more accurately.
+We observed in our experiments that as the training continues, the posterior probabilities learned by neural networks will eventually approach to the priors, probably due to the over-fitting of neural networks.
 To address this, we will use the highly confident posteriors to correct the errors (noise) in the priors.
 In other words, we will update a soft label (prior) if the corresponding posterior is of high confidence.
-Specifically, we will update the soft labels in iterations along with the training process.
-For ease of presentation, we use $p(f_u)^t$, $q(f_u)^t$, $p(n_u)^t$, and $q(n_u)^t$as the simplicity of $p(l_u = f)$, $q(l_u = f)$, $p(l_u = n)$, and $q(l_u = n)$ in the $t$-th iteration, respectively.
-We update $p(f_u)$ according to the following strategy: